 Mean score of companies in the Electricity Transmission industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, the South Carolina Public Service Authority reported total carbon emissions of approximately 14,093,172,000 kg CO2e from Scope 1 and 15,097,111,000 kg CO2e from Scope 2.
-This marked a slight increase in Scope 1 emissions compared to 2022, which recorded about 13,020,739,000 kg CO2e, while Scope 2 emissions decreased marginally from approximately 15,159,828,000 kg CO2e.
-For 2024, the Authority's Scope 1 emissions rose to about 15,135,628,000 kg CO2e, indicating a continuing upward trend in direct emissions.
-Notably, the organisation has not disclosed any Scope 3 emissions data or specific reduction targets, such as those aligned with the Science Based Targets initiative (SBTi).
-Despite the lack of formal reduction commitments, the South Carolina Public Service Authority remains focused on sustainability and climate action, as evidenced by their ongoing reporting and transparency regarding emissions.
+In 2023, the South Carolina Public Service Authority reported carbon emissions of approximately 14,093,172,000 kg CO2e from Scope 1 and about 15,097,111,000 kg CO2e from Scope 2.
+This represents a slight increase in Scope 1 emissions from 2022, which were about 13,020,739,000 kg CO2e, while Scope 2 emissions decreased marginally from approximately 15,159,828,000 kg CO2e.
+For 2024, the Authority's Scope 1 emissions are projected to be around 15,135,628,000 kg CO2e, indicating a continued upward trend in direct emissions.
+Notably, the Authority has not disclosed any Scope 3 emissions data, nor have they set specific reduction targets or initiatives as part of their climate commitments.
+Overall, while the South Carolina Public Service Authority has made strides in reporting its emissions, the lack of defined reduction targets or significant climate pledges suggests a need for enhanced commitment to sustainability and carbon reduction strategies in the future.

 Access structured emissions data, company-specific emission factors, and source documents